FrancoisPorcher/FrancoisPorcher/README.md

 ## 🚀 About Me

 - 🏢 Currently a Research Scientist intern at Meta (FAIR).
-I am working on Semi-Supervised Instance Segmentation on long tailed datasets.
 - 🎓 Alumnus of UC Berkeley (❤️☀️), where I earned my Master's degree in AI/Computer Sciences in May 2023.
-- 🔎 I'm deeply passionate about leveraging AI to make impactful changes in several critical areas:
-  - 🏥 Healthcare (NeuroImaging, exploiting and combining multimodal weak signals)
-  - 🌿 Ecology (Monitoring global warming and policy impacts through satellite images analysis)
-  - 🏛️ Governmental Policies (Policy Monitoring, Long-term planning)
-  - ⚡ Energy (Stabilizing nuclear fusion, smart grid optimization)
 - ✏️ **Author**: I share insights and research on my [Medium Blog](https://medium.com/@francoisporcher).
 - 🎸 **Hobbies**: I enjoy playing the Guitar and making music, Hiking, and writing Articles